kaustavbecs/APIg-Lambda-SagemakerEndpoint/README.md

-# Welcome to Stable Diffusion CDK Python project!
+# Welcome to APIg-Lambda-SagemakerEndpoint Integration project!

 This project deploys a Stable diffusion model endpoint using AWS Sagemaker.
 It also adds a lambda and an API Gateway serve the endpoint.